Lobbying and Campaigns

 The AF Association believes access to therapies for AF should be appropriate to the individual's health needs and equal across all health trusts.

 We asked for your support to campaign against this in February 2013.
-Following the high number of responses from patients, carers, healthcare professionals, MP's and service providers, to the Specialist National Commissioning Board (SNCB) regarding the published draft statement on commissioning for LAAO, the AF Association has been contacted by the Board and reassured that all responses received, whether on line or by post, will be included in the planned review of this statement.
+Following the high number of responses from patients, carers and healthcare professionals to their MP's and service providers, we were reassured by the Specialised National Commissioning Board (SNBC) that all responses received were included in the review of this statement.

 Pulse in Parliament